RichardAth/Projects/BigIntCalculator/readme.txt

              where <name> is NONE, NOECM, LIGHT, NORMAL, or DEEP.
              These correspond to the -plan options documented in YAFU's docfile.txt file.
 The default is NORMAL.
-This is a convenient way to control the amount of tesing using ECM before switching to SIQS or NFS.
+This is a convenient way to control the amount of testing using ECM before switching to SIQS or NFS.

    The MSIEVE command controls factorisation using Msieve: